-- IELTS test in Russia, Estonia And Turkey – November 2012 (Academic Module) Thanks to A, K and M we know about these...
+- IELTS test in Denmark – November 2013 (Academic Module) Thanks to our kind friend A we have this update...

 - IELTS test in Kuwait – March 2013 (Academic Module) An IELTS test taker B from Kuwait (thank you!) shared...

 - IELTS test in Thailand – May 2013 (Academic Module) The IELTS test taker from Thailand (thanks N!) shared this...